-Software design engineers, also known as software engineers, develop and maintain software applications by using computer science theory and engineering methodology.
-They are employed in a variety of industries, and demand for software design engineers is expected to remain very strong in the coming years.
+Software design engineers, also known as software developers or software engineers, develop and maintain software applications by using computer science theory and engineering methodology.
+They are employed in a variety of industries and typically hold a bachelor's degree in a computer field.

 Software Design Engineer Career Overview

 Software design engineers use standardized methodologies to develop software used in applications by business, government and consumer end users.
 The methodology they use begins with an understanding of the end user's requirements.
 The software design engineer uses flowcharts and diagrams to document the logic needed to meet the end user's requirements and then creates algorithms that follow that logic.
 The engineer or a computer programmer then converts the algorithms to computer code in a programming language, like C, C++, Java or Python.
 Software engineers may also implement, test and maintain these programs.

 Software Design Engineer Educational Requirements

 A career as a software design engineer generally entails a Bachelor of Science in Software Engineering.
 Alternatively, some enter this career by earning bachelor's degrees in related fields, such as computer science or computer information systems.
 Software engineering degree programs include such courses as software design, computer architecture, programming languages, networks and operating systems.
 They typically also require the completion of senior design projects.

 Software design engineers keep abreast of developments in their field or build their skill levels by attending seminars, training courses or online classes.
 They might also pursue advanced degrees in software engineering or related fields.
 Employers may reimburse their employees for the cost of continuing education.
 Some software engineers enhance their employability by gaining certification from professional organizations, such as the Institute of Electrical and Electronics Engineers (IEEE).